dnemec/SPICE-Libraries/README.md

 These are the folders in which you will have to transfer the library files you are interested in.
 .lib and .sub files are supposed to be copied in "sub" folder, .asy files are supposed to be copied in "sym" folder.

-## Installing the LTSpice libraries on Apple MacOS operating system
+## Installing the LTspice libraries on Apple MacOS operating system

 ### Locating the library directory
 In case of MacOS installation of LTSpice IV; usually the library directory is located inside of "LTspice.app" App folder in "Applications" directory.